mohammadrezaeicode/mr-excel-repo/README.md

 `MR-Excel` is a powerful JavaScript library designed for reading and writing Excel files.
 It enables users to extract data seamlessly from Excel documents while providing an array of advanced writing features.
 These include commenting, styling, applying formulas, merging cells, inserting images into cells, adding background images, grouping rows, and implementing conditional formatting.
 Additionally, the library supports multi-style values and offers functions for cell merging and styling, as well as commenting features.

-For front-end-specific tasks, the library includes functions such as `excelToNode` and `convertTableToExcel`, which facilitate reading and inserting nodes into the DOM.This library also supports the generation of CSV and text file formats, enhancing its versatility for various data handling needs.
+For front-end-specific tasks, the library includes functions such as `excelToNode` and `convertTableToExcel`, which facilitate reading and inserting nodes into the DOM.
+This library also supports the generation of CSV and text file formats, enhancing its versatility for various data handling needs.

-important functions of library that are defined with specific use cases as follows:
+Important functions of the library are defined with specific use cases as follows:

 <a id="generate-excel"></a>